-At St. Dominic Savio we believe student-led ministry is essential.
-We believe that only a faith which is lived-out and tried-on can stand the challenges of life in our world.
-Therefore we ask our students to take an active and intentional role in their lives of faith - praying for and with one another, planning and leading our retreat programs, facilitating the celebration of Mass, leading music and worship, creating opportunities to serve our community and our world, and much more.
+At St. Dominic Savio, we believe student-led ministry is essential.
+We believe that only a faith which is lived-out and tried-on can stand the challenges of life.
+Therefore, we ask our students to take an active and intentional role in their lives of faith - praying for and with one another, planning and leading our retreat programs, facilitating the celebration of Mass, leading music and worship, creating opportunities to serve our community and our world, and much more.

 Timothy Team - Peer Ministry Leaders